WHY PHI CHI THETA?

 I don’t own a full suit, what should I do?

-For our Info Night and 1st Round Interview, dress is Business Casual.
+No full suit is needed!
+For our 1st Round and 3rd Round Interview, dress is Business Casual.
 This is combination of dress slacks or a skirt, a nice blouse, dress shirt or sweater, and closed toe shoes.
 For our 2nd Round, Social Stage, dress is Smart Casual, meaning jeans and a conservative blouse, shirt or sweater.
-For our 3rd Round Interview, dress is Business Professional; this means a full business suit or a blazer paired with dress slacks.

 Does Phi Chi Theta offer a scholarship to help pay membership fees?